How to Use Your Credit Card for Everything

 How to Make It Work

 Use just one credit card.
-Paying for everything with a credit card works best when you only one credit card rather than spreading your transactions across multiple credit cards.
+Paying for everything with a credit card works best when you use only one credit card rather than spreading your transactions across multiple credit cards.
 That way you only have to worry about paying off one credit card balance rather than more than one.

 Make sure you have enough available credit.
 Using your credit card for all your purchases requires you to have a credit limit large enough to support your spending.
 If you’re not there yet, continue using your credit card responsibly by making purchases and paying them in full and on time each month.
 With time, your credit card issuer will increase your credit limit.
 You can also pay off your credit card more often during the month to free up credit so you can continue spending with your card.